-Three-phase models use one control loop to regulate power to the load.
+control loop to regulate power to the load.
 The power demand loop attempts to drive the output to match the power demand set point.

-The loop adjusts its output based on its measurement of error, the difference between the set point and the measured or calculated feedback.
-See Feedback Types below.
+The loop adjusts its output based on its measurement of error, the difference between the set point and the measured and calculated feedback.
+See Feedback below.